 Woody Lane is a certified forage and grassland professional with AFGC and teaches forage/grazing ...

 Pectin is one of those words we’ve all heard for years.
 Companies extract it commercially from apple pomace and citrus peels, and it’s used extensively in many human feeds, er … foods.
 Cooks use pectin to thicken liquids, especially jams and jellies.
 They use it as a stabilizer for liquids like juices and protein drinks, and as a substitute for fat.
 It’s used in medicine for drug preparations and wound dressings.
 It’s even used as a glue to repair fine cigars.
 And of course, you can buy many types of pectin on Amazon.
-But our primary interest here is agricultural: Pectin has special properties that can be useful in a ruminant diet.
+But our primary interest here is agricultural – pectin has special properties that can be useful in a ruminant diet.

 Before we launch into ruminant nutrition, we need some chemistry.
-Pectin is found in plants as a heteropolysaccharide polymer, which means that it is a large molecule composed of many subunits.
+Pectin is found in plants as a heteropolysaccharide polymer, which means it is a large molecule composed of many subunits.
 Its primary subunit is galacturonic acid and lessor subunits include arabinose, rhamnose, galactose and many others.
 Let’s translate some terms: saccharide means sugar; poly means many; hetero means not the same.
 Therefore, the impressive chemical jargon of heteropolysaccharide means that pectin is a large molecule with lots of sugar subunits that are not the same.
 Which implies that there are many varieties of pectin, depending on the exact proportions and arrangements of those various sugar subunits.
 And large is large.
 For perspective, water has a molecular weight of 18, and table sugar (sucrose) has a molecular weight of 342.
 Pectin molecules have molecular weights that range from 60,000 to 130,000.
 That’s a lot of subunits.

 In nature, pectins are found both inside and outside of plant cell walls.
 That may sound a bit strange, but pectins indeed perform double duty.
 Inside the primary cell walls of plants, pectins interact with other large fiber molecules like cellulose, hemicellulose and lignin to create the rigid structure of plant cells.
 Outside the cell walls, in the microscopic space between cells called the middle lamella, pectins act like a type of glue that binds plant cells together.